invenia/FeatureTransforms.jl/docs/src/transforms.md

 ### Applying to specific array indices with `inds`

+Transforms can be applied to `AbstractArray` data with an `inds` keyword argument.
-The non-mutating `apply` method has an `inds` keyword argument to apply the `Transform` to certain indices of an array.
+This will apply the `Transform` to certain indices of an array.
 For example, to only square the second column:

 ```jldoctest transforms